-This progress report summarises the main building blocks in representing uncertainty in an integrated anthropogenic CO2 emissions monitoring system.
-All components of this CHE Prototype are considered here to provide a consolidated view on the characterization of uncertainties.
-The individual components themselves are discussed in their respective (progress) reports: Observations in D5.1, emissions and transport models in D5.3, inversion / data assimilation methodology in D5.5 and D5.9 provides a synthesis of these building blocks for an end-to-end prototype system.
-The focus of this report is first to list the uncertainty components of the individual building blocks for the prototype and how they contribute to the overall posterior uncertainty estimations, second to identify tools and metrics to evaluate and benchmark the posterior uncertainty estimates of the prototype, and third to identify the immediate development needs of the prototype with respect to the uncertainty representation as well as longer term research priorities together with an estimate of the required efforts.
-This progress report covers already all of the above mentioned aspects.
-For the final report we will re-assess the estimated efforts for the immediate development needs (here, they were only roughly approximated) and expand on the methodologies for benchmarking and evaluating the posterior uncertainty estimates of the prototype system.
-Furthermore, the report will be extended by discussing uncertainty analysis for establishing a set of requirements on the observation accuracy for reliable statements on CO2 emissions trends to evaluate the impact of NDCs.
+This report summarises the main building blocks in representing uncertainty in an integrated anthropogenic CO2 emissions monitoring system.
+All components of this CHE Prototype are considered here to provide a consolidated view on the characterisation of uncertainties.
+The individual components themselves are discussed in their respective reports: Observations in D5.2, Emissions and Transport Models in D5.4 and Inversion / Data Assimilation Methodology in D5.6 and finally D5.9 provides a synthesis of these building blocks for an end-to-end prototype system.
+The focus of this report is first to list the uncertainty components of the individual building blocks for the prototype and how they contribute to the overall posterior uncertainty estimations, second to identify tools and metrics to evaluate and benchmark the posterior uncertainty estimates of the prototype, and third to identify and prioritise the immediate development needs of the prototype with respect to the uncertainty representation as well as to list the longer term research priorities together with an estimate of the required efforts.